To explore your options before reporting, see the list of confidential resources.

 On campus, survivors can file a complaint with Campus Safety or the College’s Title IX Coordinator.
 Complaints against a student are normally referred to a Relationship Violence and Sexual Assault Hearing within the College’s Judicial Process.
 Relationship Violence and Sexual Assault Hearing Officers who hear these cases are trained annually on issues related to these offenses and how to conduct a hearing process that protects the safety of survivors and promotes accountability.
 A student who violates the College’s standards for sexual conduct could be subjected to sanctions under the College judicial process even if they are not prosecuted in the criminal justice system for that conduct.
 More information about the Judicial Process can be found in the Relationship Violence and Sexual Assault Handbook.
 Complaints against employees are processed under the Policies and Procedures for Addressing Complaints of Sexual Harassment.

 Off campus, survivors can choose to file a criminal complaint with a police agency or a civil lawsuit against an alleged perpetrator.
-If the assault occured on campus or in town, the Albion Department of Public Safety (ADPS) is responsible for investigating the complaint.
-If the assault occurred somwehere else, ADPS can assist survivors in contacting the appropriate police agency to conduct the investigation.
+If the assault occurred on campus or in town, the Albion Department of Public Safety (ADPS) is responsible for investigating the complaint.
+If the assault occurred somewhere else, ADPS can assist survivors in contacting the appropriate police agency to conduct the investigation.